RetroDECK/ES-DE/INSTALL-DEV.md

 In the same manner as for FreeBSD, Clang/LLVM and curl should already be installed by default.

-Pugixml does exist in the package collection but somehow this version is not properly detected by CMake, so you need to compile this manually as well:
+The pugixml library does exist in the package collection but somehow this version is not properly detected by CMake, so you need to compile this manually as well:

 ```
 git clone https://github.com/zeux/pugixml.git